theNewDynamic/aba-icc/_cases-events/simone-gbagbo-events-simone-gbagbo.md

 slug: simone-gbagbo-events-simone-gbagbo
 ---

-The Office of the Prosecutor made public an arrest warrant for Gbagbo on November 22, 2012.
-She was [tried](http://www.france24.com/en/20150310-simone-gbagbo-wife-first-lady-ivory-coast-jailed-20-years-election-violence-court-sentence/) for election violence in Côte d'Ivoire but has not been extradited to the ICC.
+The Office of the Prosecutor issued an arrest warrant for Gbagbo on February 29, 2012, which was made public on November 22, 2012.
+She was [tried](http://www.france24.com/en/20150310-simone-gbagbo-wife-first-lady-ivory-coast-jailed-20-years-election-violence-court-sentence/) for election violence in C&ocirc;te d'Ivoire but has not been extradited to the ICC.